parafoxia/analytix/docs/guides/filters.md

 * The "video" filter cannot accept a comma-separated list of video IDs when "elapsedVideoTimeRatio" is passed as a dimension

 ## Valid filters

+Click on a box to view the filter's possible values.

 <details>
     <summary>adType</summary>